pratyushranjanpadhi/real-time-chat-app/README.md

 -  Remember the username and room both are not case sensitive

--  Than means "bangalorean" , "Bangalorean", and "BANGALOREAN" are all sama
+-  Than means "bangalorean" , "Bangalorean", and "BANGALOREAN" are all same

 ### Technologies

-All the technoloies that are used here are :
+All the technologies that are used here are :

 -  NodeJs - Evented I/O for the backend!
 -  Express - Fast node.js network app framework